-Shearman & Sterling’s pedigree in the investigations space can be summed up by one fact: the firm’s white-collar practice pre-dates the Foreign Corrupt Practices Act (FCPA), which was introduced in 1977.
-The founder of the firm’s white-collar practice Danforth Newcomb was hired in 1976 to investigate the marketing practices of aerospace company Lockheed.
-Newcomb was responsible for investigating bribery allegations that spanned over 40 countries and more than 20 years.
+Shearman & Sterling's pedigree in the investigations space can be summed up by one fact: the firm's white-collar practice pre-dates the Foreign Corrupt Practices Act (FCPA), which was introduced in 1977.
+The founder of the firm's white-collar practice Danforth Newcomb was hired in 1976 to investigate the marketing practices of aerospace company Lockheed.
+Newcomb, who is now of counsel at the firm, was responsible for investigating bribery allegations that spanned over 40 countries and more than 20 years.

-Newcomb, who won GIR’s 2016 Lifetime Achievement Award, went on to represent a host of the world’s largest companies when they faced FCPA concerns, including communications company Nokia, auto manufacturers AB Volvo and Daimler, electronics company ABB and many others.
+Newcomb, who won GIR's 2016 Outstanding Career Award, went on to represent a host of the world's largest companies when they faced FCPA concerns, including communications company Nokia, auto manufacturers AB Volvo and Daimler, electronics company ABB and many others.
 Newcomb also served as a monitor for York International, a refrigeration products company that settled FCPA charges in 2007.

-Today, Shearman’s investigations practice continues to thrive.
-From the firm’s base in New York, Shearman’s global head of litigation Adam Hakki works on civil and criminal investigations and proceedings before the US Department of Justice (DOJ), the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission.
+Today, Shearman's investigations practice continues to thrive.
+From the firm's base in New York, Shearman's global head of litigation and global managing partner Adam Hakki works on civil and criminal investigations and proceedings before the US Department of Justice (DOJ), the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission.

 He is joined by Mark Lanpher, a former federal prosecutor and assistant chief litigation counsel in the SEC's enforcement division.
 Lanpher was named a GIR 40 under 40 lawyer in 2017.

 On the West Coast, clients can turn to Patrick Robbins in San Francisco for assistance in internal and government investigations and criminal defence in corruption, antitrust and securities fraud cases.